Skip to main content

 kubectl port-forward -n langflow svc/langflow-service-backend 7860:7860

-1. To make the Langflow UI accessible from your local machine at port 8080:
+2. Make the visual editor accessible from your local machine at port 8080:

 _10